jtippett/jjfs/docs/user-guide.md

 cd ~/dev/experimental
 # ... make risky changes ...

-# If they work, they're automatically in ~/dev/stable too
+# Your changes appear automatically in ~/dev/stable
 # If you break something, jj's conflict resolution helps you fix it
 ```